jdenes/TopicEmbeddings/README.md

 You can use either your data or 20News in order to perform classification and assess performances.

 **File format of input corpus:**  Similar to file `corpus.txt` in the `data` folder, we assume that each line in the input corpus represents a document.
 Here, a document is a sequence of words/tokens separated by white space characters.
 The users should preprocess the input corpus before training the short text topic models, for example: down-casing, removing non-alphabetic characters and stop-words, removing words shorter than 3 characters and words appearing less than a certain times.
 Otherwise you may also implement a .csv ?

 ## Usage

-Our algorithm runs in two stemps.
+Our algorithm runs in two steps.
 First, generate the embedding from the sata and save it.
 Second, run classification tests to assess the performance of your embeddings.

 ### Step 1: create embeddings from the data